Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

-We observe that, for all baselines, ``best-of-1" generation---generating a single image per prompt and evaluating its toxicity---results in poor performance, as seen in Fig. \ref{fig:CLIP relative}.
-Therefore, here we adopt a best-of-$k$ selection strategy, where $k$ images are generated for each prompt, and the image with the lowest toxicity score is selected as the final output.
-This straightforward approach is proven effective for language model alignment \cite{beirami2024theoretical, touvron2023llama}, and we empirically find it effective for diffusion models as well.
-We choose $k=10$ for all baselines in the experiments, since $k=10$ achieves a good balance between generation time cost and output safety; please see Supplementary Materials Sec. \ref{subsec:supp_bok} for more discussions of this choice.
+Notably, we observe that, for all baselines, ``best-of-1" generation---generating a single image per prompt and evaluating its toxicity---results in poor performance, as seen in Fig. \ref{fig:CLIP relative}.
+Therefore, here we adopt a best-of-$k$ selection strategy, where the safest out of $k$ independently sampled images is selected.
+This approach is proven effective for language model alignment \citep{beirami2024theoretical, touvron2023llama}, and we empirically find it useful for diffusion models as well.
+We choose $k=10$ for all baselines in the experiments, since $k=10$ achieves a good balance between generation cost and output safety; see Appendix \ref{subsec:supp_bok} for more discussions of this choice.